 If circumstances are such that you will not be back to mentor, we encourage you to plan a meaningful closure, letting the mentee know you will not be back in the fall.
 Having a positive closure experience is extremely beneficial for children who have had important adults in their lives disappear without warning.
 Reach out to your Mentor Director for guidance and support through the closure process.

-Some mentors have not been able to mentor virtually at all.
+Some mentors are not able to have in person closure.
 If you fall into this category, please send some words of encouragement in a note or letter to your mentee via your Mentor Director, who will quickly pass it on to them.
 This gesture serves as another connection point and helps set the groundwork for expectations that you hope to mentor them in the fall.

 We can’t control the outside forces that have impacted so much of the last school year, but with some guidance from your Mentor Director, you can create a positive closure experience that helps your mentee build confidence and resilience.